programmer-ke/replatform/README.md

-  hostname (The value you set for `myplatform.example.org` above), the external ipv4 address, ipv6 address if you have one, the domains you want to host, etc. Be careful not to share this file as it has sensitive information.
+  hostname (The value you set for `myplatform.example.org` above), the external ipv4 address, ipv6 address if you have one, the domains you want to host, etc. Be careful not to share this file as it has secrets such as passwords.
 You can even encrypt it if you're a more advanced user of ansible.
 Read about that [here][1]

   If you are unsure how to edit the file, use the [nano][2] editor that